College football scores: Top 25 rankings, results for Week 4

-The 2020 college football season is now in Week 4.
-The SEC begins its season this week, with No. 2 Alabama at Missouri and No. 8 Auburn facing No. 23 Kentucky in two games.
+The 2020 college football season is in Week 4.
+The SEC started its season this week.
+In the Big 12, Kansas State shocked No. 3 Oklahoma, 38-35.
+Over in the SEC, Mississippi State upset No. 6 LSU, 44-34.

 Below, find the scores, schedule and Top 25 rankings for Week 4.